The Library is closed onsite, open online. See updates here.

 How long is the commitment for using Amplify?

 There is no set period that you will be locked into using the platform.
-Amplify should be seen as a tool for the creation and correction of transcripts, not as a long-term host for your audio collections.
-Once your audio collections have been transcribed in full, you will be able to extract your complete transcripts and then takedown your audio materials from the platform.
+However, Amplify should be seen as a tool for the creation and correction of transcripts, not as a long-term host for your audio collections.
+If you are accepted into the Amplify program, you will be required to have transcriptions for your collections completed within a pre-agreed timeframe.
+Once your audio collections have been transcribed in full, you will be able to extract your complete transcripts and then take your audio materials down from the platform.

 If my library participates in the Amplify platform will the State Library acquire our collections?